SergioLU18/dyshez-prueba-tecnica/README.md

 ### Initial supabase configuration

-There's 2 keys you'll need to connect to your supabase project and you can find them both under Project Settings > API.
+There's 2 keys you'll need to connect to your supabase project and you can find them both under Project Settings -> API.
 You'll need to create a ```.env.local``` file and then add 2 variables:

 ```bash
 NEXT_PUBLIC_SUPABASE_URL='YOUR_PROJECT_URL'
 NEXT_PUBLIC_SUPABASE_ANON_KEY='YOUR_PROJECT_ANON_PUBLIC_KEY'
 ```

-Adding these 2 keys will allow the project to connect to your supabase database
+Adding these 2 keys will allow the project to connect to your supabase database.
+Also, make sure that you go to Authentication -> URL Configuration and use your site's URL.
+In case you are just going to run the app locally, then set the URL to ```http://localhost:3000```.

 ### Database setup